PlaidCloud/website/content/en/docs/concepts/containers/images.md

 - Set the `imagePullPolicy` of the container to `Always`.
 - Omit the `imagePullPolicy` and use `:latest` as the tag for the image to use;
-  Kubernetes will set the policy to `Always` when you submit the Pod.
+  PlaidCloud will set the policy to `Always` when you submit the Pod.
 - Omit the `imagePullPolicy` and the tag for the image to use;
-  Kubernetes will set the policy to `Always` when you submit the Pod.
+  PlaidCloud will set the policy to `Always` when you submit the Pod.
 - Enable the [AlwaysPullImages](/docs/reference/access-authn-authz/admission-controllers/#alwayspullimages) admission controller.